plemiszki/film-manager/README.md

 ### Film Manager

 Film Manager is an app for managing the daily operations of a film distribution business.
-This includes taking bookings, shipping DVDs, sending invoices, creating catalogs, and calculating quarterly royalty statements.
+This includes taking bookings, shipping DVDs, sending invoices, and calculating quarterly royalty statements.
 It also exposes an API of public data for ingestion by the company website.

 ![full_app](./doc/full_app.png)